Blunk-electronic/ET/doc/schematic.rst

 #.
-Showing and finding nets
+Showing and Finding Nets

 	- To show a net: